 Summer Tech Camp

-World leading innovation school NuVu is returning to Scotland this summer.
-NuVu continue their partnership with Kelvinside Academy to offer a unique Summer Tech Camp in Glasgow - the only NuVu studio experience available in Europe.
+World leading innovation school NuVu continues their partnership with Kelvinside Academy to offer a unique Summer Tech Camp in Glasgow - the only NuVu studio experience available in Europe.

 Theme: Future Worlds

-In Summer 2018, we time-travel into the future to explore life on earth and outer space.
-We’ll imagine the spaces we’ll be inhabiting and use our predictions to design, engineer and build inventions to help us live sustainably, healthily and productively in these intriguing, complex, and multifunctional Future Worlds.
+In Summer 2018, we time-travelled into the future to explore life on earth and outer space.
+We imagined the spaces we’ll be inhabiting and used our predictions to design, engineer and build inventions to help us live sustainably, healthily and productively in these intriguing, complex, and multifunctional Future Worlds.

 Given all these changes, ten to twenty years from now, how will humans, machines, animals and nature coexist and interface?
 Will augmented reality gaming intertwine with the real world so seamlessly that we won’t be able to separate fact from fiction?
 How will 3D printers shape our culinary experiences and culture around eating?
 Will interactive experiences - combining art and technology - infuse our streets, allowing us to become more aware, thereby increasing safety for pedestrians, bicyclists and drivers?
 Besides drones, birds and flying cars, what types of flying objects will be swarming in the sky?

 Whether it’s humans using their brainwaves to control robotic prosthetics, or aerial drones working with ground drones to monitor and project crop harvests for farmers, or pet fashion integrated with sensors to allow communication with their owners, the future is rich with possibilities.
-This Summer 2018, our theme is ‘Future Worlds’ and we’ll be exploring all these topics and more while working together to design meaningful solutions for the future.
+In 2018, our theme was ‘Future Worlds’ and we explored all these topics and more while working together to design meaningful solutions for the future.